Contact Academic Affairs

 GPA stands for grade point average.
 It is a numerical average of your accumulated class letter grades.
 For an example of how to calculate your GPA, see pages #8 - #9 of the student handbook or pages #45, #46 of the College catalog, or click on Calculate Your GPA.

 If you wish to finish a course but are not concerned about your letter grade, S/U is an option.
 You will receive the credits only if an S is earned, your GPA is not affected if you receive an S or U. Be aware that an S/U grade may or may not be transferrable, depending on chosen institution.
 You should discuss this option with your advisor before making a decision; your financial aid may be affected.
 Request for S/U grade can be done in the Registration & Records Office.
 Check with the office for specific deadlines.
 See page #13 in the Student Activity Calendar or page #48 of the College catalog for more details.

 If you feel that you may receive a D or an F in a class, you should strongly consider dropping the class and focusing your efforts on doing well in your remaining classes.
-Speak with your advisor or a counselor in Student Development (A-161).
+Speak with your advisor or a counselor in Student Resource Center (A-161).
 If you drop a class during the first three (3) weeks of the term, it disappears from your schedule.
 The deadline for withdrawing classes is the 10th week of the term.
 Check with the Record’s Office (A-201) for assistance.
 Dropping/withdrawing from a class may or may not affect your financial aid.
 If you have questions check with a technical assistant in the Financial Aid office (A-114).

 Papers are required by numerous classes, not just English.
 Effective communication skills are critical to many careers.
 If you need help, check out the Writing Center in E – 225.
 Research shows that papers that look neat and sharp (word processed) receive higher grades.
 Most instructors require papers to be word processed in order to be considered for full credit.